ECE MMA Rules

-During the round, max 2 coaches in the cage, a cutman and an official.
+During the round, a maximum of 2 coaches are allowed in the cage, a cutman and an official.

-Corner has to follow up the orders of the official, who is with the time during the whole fight.
+Corners have to follow up on the orders of the official, who is with them during the whole fight time.

 Ignoring the orders of the official may lead to purse deduction and/or minus points.